feilong0309/EvaluationFramework/README.txt

 The environment:
 ============
 Python 2.7 and the scientific programming libraries listed below in the Dependencies section.
-By the way,Our implemention is inherited from the work done by Scott https://github.com/scottemmons/STHClusterAnalysis.
+By the way,our implemention is inherited from https://github.com/scottemmons/STHClusterAnalysis.

-The environment:
+The main function:
 ============
 This repository contains files which each correspond to a core function.
    - generate.py generates synthetic networks to be used as benchmarks for cluster analysis